How Agents Can Increase Brand Awareness with Local SEO

 A quick example will help you understand this benefit and the value of adding local SEO to your online strategy.

-Let’s say you live in Philadelphia and are searching online for a restaurant for dinner that night.
-You wouldn’t want restaurants in San Francisco to appear in the SERP.
+Let’s say you live in Philadelphia and are searching online for a bar to hand out with friends that night.
+You wouldn’t want a bar in San Francisco to appear in the SERP.
 Similarly, if a potential homebuyer is searching for “real estate agents in the Philadelphia metro area,” and you fit the bill, then incorporating local SEO will help to position you directly in front of this prospective client (and ahead of your competition).

 Why does local SEO matter?